neilmontgomery/bowls_scorekeeper/README.md

 This easy to use Excel workbook is designed to assist in the record keeping for a two or three game lawn bowling tournament for up to 32 teams as typically organized in Ontario, Canada, and possibly elsewhere.

-## What the workbook does

-The goal of the workbook is efficiency (so that bowlers are not left sitting and waiting for interim and final results) and accuracy.

 In such a tournament, after each game the teams are ranked by:

 1. Number of wins;